Communion on the hand verses on the tongue

 Is taking communion in the hand receiving the Eucharist unworthily?

-St. Paul was concerned about communion being received worthily, but he was worried about our faith, our intentions, and the state of our souls.
-(1 Cor 2:27-30).
-It is most likely that early Christians received communion in the hand.
+St. Paul was concerned about communion being received worthily.
+He was worried about our faith, our intentions, and the state of our souls.
+It is most likely that early Christians, INCLUDING Paul, received communion in the hand.
 Jesus said "take this and eat it."
-There are no traditionalist apologists who argue that Communion in the mouth was common in the first centuries of Christianity.
-Instead they defer to later disciplines.

-Frequent verses infrequent reception
+Frequent reception of the Eucharist verses infrequent reception

 For many centuries it was rarely taken because Catholics felt unworthy.
 Pope Pius X was the champion of frequent communion, issuing Sacra Tridentina to encourage it in 1905.